 Economic Development Manager Lois Butler provided a brief overview.
-The purpose of the Advisory Panel is to advise the City Council and staff on important economic development issues and initiative.
-The

-City may ask individual panel members to help with specific, high-level business attraction or retention activities related to your industry sector.
+The purpose of the Advisory Panel is to advise the City Council and staff on important economic development issues and initiatives.
+The City may ask individual panel members to help with specific, high-level business attraction or retention activities related to his or her industry sector.
 This may include such activities as talking with an important business considering relocating to Alameda.